Members of the Governing Body, along with short biographies, are listed below.

 I am a member of the Mercers Company and serve on their Education Committee.
 I am a Dementia Friends Champion and a volunteer for Healthwatch.
 My interests include sailing anything from a dinghy to a square rigger and shooting.
 My husband is an Officer in the Irish Guards and I have a son, Fintan.

-I was educated at Sherborne School and Trinity College, Oxford.
-I then spent 17 years as a languages teacher and subsequently housemaster at Marlborough College, where I also ran the cricket for some years.
-After this I undertook three prep school Headships, one in West Sussex and two in London, before retiring in 2016.
+I was educated at Sherborne School and Oxford University and then spent 17 years as a languages teacher and subsequently housemaster at Marlborough College.
+I also ran the cricket there for some years.
+Following this I undertook three prep school Headships, one in West Sussex and two in London, before retiring in 2016.

-I am currently a Governor of three other independent and state schools, and in addition work as a freelance educational consultant.
-I live near Urchfont with my wife Christine (also a former independent school Head) and have three adult children.
-I joined the Dauntsey's board in 2013 and am a member of the Education and Governance Committees.
-I also have a particular responsibility as Boarding Governor.
+I am currently a Governor of a state school and another independent school, and work part-time as a freelance educational consultant.
+I live near Dauntsey’s with my wife Christine (another former independent school Head) and we have three adult children.
+I am a Mercers’ nominated Governor, serving on the Education and Governance Committees, and am also Boarding Governor.

 I have lived and worked in Central Wiltshire for most of my working life as a Rural practice Chartered Surveyor and auctioneer.
 As one of the Old Dauntseian governors I have always taken a keen interest in Dauntsey's.
 I am a member of the Estates, Infrastructure and Assets committee.
 I currently live in the Vale of Pewsey about eight miles from the school, with my wife Jo.
 We have four children all of whom have been educated at Dauntsey's being third generation Dauntseians as my father was also a pupil in the mid 30s.
 My outside interests revolve around family, sport (mainly watching these days), golf and country pursuits in the winter.

-I am delighted to have joined the governing body as a Mercers’ nominated governor.
-I am married with two grown-up daughters and my hobbies include ski mountaineering, Nordic skiing, diving, cycling and travelling.
+I am delighted to be part of the governing body as a Mercers’ nominated governor.
+I am a member of the Estates, and the Finance and General Purpose Committees, and chair the strategy group.
+I am married with two grown-up daughters and my hobbies include ski mountaineering, nordic skiing, diving, cycling and travelling.

-I am originally from South Wales and gained a degree in Microbiology at Cardiff University.
-I moved into the healthcare industry in 1984 and remained there for my entire career, in a number of commercial leadership roles with two large US based medical device and biopharmaceutical companies.
+I am originally from Carmarthenshire in South Wales and gained a degree in Microbiology at Cardiff University.
+After some time in scientific research, I moved into the healthcare industry and remained there for my entire career in a number of commercial leadership roles with two large US medical device companies.

-We moved to Wiltshire initially in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
-On our return to the UK our children came to Dauntsey's, Katie for the Sixth Form and Will for the full secondary school period.
-My wife Nicky and I now live in Avebury.
+We moved to Wiltshire in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
+On our return to the UK our children came to Dauntsey's.

-Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Wiltshire Community Foundation.
+I am currently chair of the Finance and General Purposes Committee and sit on the Audit and Risk Committee.
+Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Community Foundation of Wales.